Berenberg Bank Reaffirms “Buy” Rating for easyJet (LON:EZJ)

-Berenberg Bank restated their buy rating on shares of easyJet (LON:EZJ – Get Rating) in a report released on Thursday, Marketbeat Ratings reports.
-The brokerage currently has a GBX 750 ($9.44) price objective on the stock.
+Berenberg Bank reaffirmed their buy rating on shares of easyJet (LON:EZJ – Get Rating) in a report published on Thursday morning, MarketBeat.com reports.
+They currently have a GBX 750 ($9.44) price target on the stock.

 easyJet Company Profile (Get Rating)